JacoboLansac/audits/solo/soar-review.md

 - Soar.sol: It's a token contract with max tx limit and tax.
 - SoarStaking.sol: It's Soar Staking and ETH reward contract.
 - Minter.sol: Users can purchase soar tokens with USDC based on Soar/ETH price.
 We transfer tokens to the minter contract and if users purchase, they get from the contract.
 - Liquidity.sol: If users purchase tokens, we will have USDC.
 We swap some USDC to ETH and other tokens and add liquidity to the Uniswap v3 to get fees.
-We add these fees to the staking contract as a rewards.
+We add these fees to the staking contract as rewards.

 ### Minter oracle